-Revenues and Expenses The District's revenues for the years ended September 30, 2024, and September 30, 2023 were \$8,834,755 and \$9,160,525 respectively.
-Total revenues decreased 3.6% year over year.
-The District's expenses for the years ended September 30, 2024, and September 30, 2023, were \$11,014,562 and \$16,105,453 respectively.
-The decrease in expense was related primarily to a decrease in general government and interest on long-term debt.
+Revenues and Expenses The District's revenues for the years ended September 30, 2024 and September 30, 2023 were \$4,605,859 and \$4,095,018 respectively.
+The increase in revenue is primarily due to a significantly higher amount of investment earnings (losses) for fiscal year 2024.
+The District's expenses for the years ended September 30, 2024, and September 30, 2023, were \$7,571,852 and \$7,323,139 respectively.
+The increase in expense was related primarily to an increase in physical environment, transportation and general government.

 Revenues include special assessment proceeds for maintenance and debt service, and investment earnings on cash balances held during the year.
-Charges for services totaled \$7,944,313 in Fiscal Year 2024, a decrease of \$287,134 compared to the prior year.
-The fiscal year 2024 maintenance assessments increased by 15% and was approved by the Board through the budget process.
-The debt service assessments decreased.
+Charges for services totaled \$3,122,627 in Fiscal Year 2024, a decrease of \$85,090 compared to the prior year.
+The fiscal year 2024 maintenance assessments decreased in comparison with prior year while the debt service assessments also decreased.
 This portion of the special assessments will continue to decrease each year as bond assessments are paid.
-Investment income increased by \$239,230 primarily due to more favorable market conditions compared to prior year.
+Investment income increased by \$596,829 primarily due to the more favorable market conditions compared to prior year.

-Expenses Total expenses decreased \$5,090,891 or 32.0% in fiscal year 2024 compared to fiscal year 2023.
-General government expenses decreased \$4,711,413.
-The decrease in expenses were from the non-recurring refinancing costs of the Phase II bond that occurred in Fiscal Year 2023.
-Physical environment expenses increased by \$261,106 over the prior.
-Transportation expense, including costs related to electric utility for the District's street lighting, increased \$23,705 over prior year.
-In 2024, interest on long-term debt decreased \$673,710 compared to 2023.
-Depreciation expense increased \$9,421 over prior year.
+Expenses General government expenses increased by \$36,448 in fiscal year 2024 compared to fiscal year 2023.
+Physical environment expenses, including landscaping, irrigation, utilities and maintenance costs, increased \$211,413, as compared to the prior fiscal year.
+Transportation expense, including costs related to electric utility for the District's street lighting, increased \$67,161 from prior year.
+In 2024, interest on long-term debt decreased \$66,309 and totaled \$609,961; depreciation expense was recorded in the amount of \$3,292,675.

-Financial Analysis of the Government's Funds
+Financial Analysis Of The Government's Funds